Kung Fu Tea®

 Training & Support

-Kung Fu Tea provides a robust 80-hour training curriculum designed to prepare two individuals included in the initial franchise fee for launch.
-The program includes on-site launch assistance as operational readiness support, with travel and living expenses managed by the franchisee and additional on-site service fees payable by the franchisee.
+Kung Fu Tea provides a robust 120-hour training curriculum designed to prepare two managerial staff members for launch.
+The program includes on-site launch assistance, with travel and lodging expenses managed by the franchisee and potential additional costs for on-site support.

 Unit Growth Analysis